mjalleda/Java/Javaassignment/src/Assign5_collections/A_README.md

 - Ex: India’s population.
 1,000,000.
 Italy population is 1.000.000
 - To get a country’s numbering format.
 For ex: display population, area, number of units.
 - To get a country’s currency format.
 India’s is Rs.1,000, US is $1,000.
 - To get a country’s date format.
 For ex: In india date comes first.
-DD/MM/YYYY, but US Month comes first MM/DD/YYYY  - To get all above in locale class,  we also use different APIs, date, time, calendar, NumberFormat, SimpleDateFormat, DateFormat classes.
+DD/MM/YYYY, but US Month comes first MM/DD/YYYY.
+- To get all above in locale class,  we also use different APIs, date, time, calendar, NumberFormat, SimpleDateFormat, DateFormat classes.

 How to change the text format : How to change text from language to another language.
 Change Hello to “Hola” in Mexico.
 Store a text file with “Hola” string.
 Then call with getInstance() method then ask variables to change to Spanish when input string = “hello” By using locale class.
 Country code:  locale l = new locale(“Mexico”);

+**5: SimpleDateformat:** This is used to for setting/getting date formats.

+**6: Timer:** This is just like schedulers in windows, basically you can schedule task(s) at particular time. so it runs automatically at that time.
+For this you need to create tasks (which you want to run) + schedulers (when you want to run).

+**7: Calendar VS date:**
+Date: has very limited set of methods and it doesn’t have wide range of properties like calendar.
+So calendar got introduced for this purpose.
+Using date, you can print current date, month, year, hour, mm and ss.
+But using calendar date you can print day of a week, week of month,  isLeapYear?

+**8: Comparator:** This is similar to Comparable method.
+Where it uses compare() method.
+Remember
+- Comparable uses compareto() method
+- Comparator uses compare() method.
+There is no much difference between comparable & comparator.
+Except that, comparable used in same class where your Treeset is defined but Comparator defined in different class where your treeset is defined.
+Otherwise both can be overide and used for sorting values/objects.

+**9: Cursors:** There are three types of cursors.
+- Iterators ( used by all collection classes)
+- ListIterator (used by List implemented classes)
+- Enumerator (used only by legacy classes)

+**9.1: Iterators:** Iterators are defined in collection interface.
+So these can be used by both Lists and Sets.
+Which has limited number of methods.
+- hasNext
+- next
+- remove.

+**9.2: ListIterator:** ListIterator is defined in List class, so it can be used by ArrayList, LinkedList, Vector and Stack.
+It has total 9 methods.
+But it also inherits Object API class methods.
+- add(e)
+- hasNext()
+- hasPrevious()
+- next()
+- nextIndex()
+- previous()
+- previousIndex()
+- remove()
+- set(e)

+**9.3: Enumerator:** Which is used only for legacy classes like Hashtable, hashcode and Vector class.
+It has the following methods.
+- hasMoreElements()
+- nextElement()